 B – Bones

-Evaluate clavicles, AC joints, GH joints and humeri followed by the ribs and vertebra.
+Evaluate clavicles, AC joints, glenohumeral joints and humeri followed by the ribs and vertebrae.

 Sometimes, overlying structures on the radiograph can obscure positive findings.
-If there is suspicion of an injury or abnormality in the region of overlying structures (such as cords, belts, jewelry), remove them and repeat the radiograph.
+If there is suspicion of an injury or abnormality in the region of overlying structures (such as cords, belts, jewelry), make sure to remove them and repeat the radiograph

-However, cardiac monitor cords overly the distal clavicle
+Figure 13 “Normal” Chest Radiograph at First Glance.
+However, note cardiac monitor cords over the distal clavicle

 C – Cardiac